lilab-bcb/cumulus/docs/cellranger/sc_atac.rst

 #. *Chemistry* column.

 	By default is **auto**, which will not specify a given chemistry.
-To analyze just the individual ATAC library from a multiome assay using cellranger-atac countm, use ARC-v1 in the Chemistry column.
+To analyze just the individual ATAC library from a 10x multiome assay using cellranger-atac count, use ``ARC-v1`` in the Chemistry column.

 #. *DataType* column.